 The composting toilets are closed from approximately 10 a.m. to 3 p.m.
 During these hours, please use the facilities aboard the commercial ferry boats at the dock.

 Grey water from dishwashing, etc. should go below the high tide line at the dinghy beach.

 Rats have inhabited the Tortugas probably since the arrival of humans.
 Though the size of the rat population is controlled, rats may be encountered as they forage through campsites looking for food.
 The only reliable way to protect your food and prevent damage to your gear is to store your food and food trash in hard-sided containers.
 Rats will chew through tents or backpacks if they smell food, and can also climb the provided hanging posts.

 You may keep boats in your site or on the shore near the designated dinghy beach.
 Boats of all kinds are prohibited in the swim area.
 Boats may only be launched from and landed on the designated dinghy beach, which is located near the government docks.
 Remember to wear a life jacket at all times while boating.

-Please be considerate of other and observe quiet hours from 10 p.m. to 6 a.m.
-The use of bright lanterns is also discourage during these hours.
+Please be considerate of others and observe quiet hours from 10 p.m. to 6 a.m.
+The use of bright lanterns is also discouraged during these hours.